ServiceNow/AgentLab/README.md

   version and commit hash
 * The `Study` class allows automatic upload of your results to [`reproducibility_journal.csv`](reproducibility_journal.csv).
 This makes it easier to populate a large amount of reference points.
+For this feature, you need to `git clone` the repository and install via `pip install -e .`.
 * **Reproduced results in the leaderboard**.
 For agents that are repdocudibile, we encourage users to try to reproduce the results and upload them to the leaderboard.
 There is a special column containing information about all reproduced results of an agent on a benchmark.